-With the current expertise in the workforce, WillisPalmer is well placed to provide multidisciplinary holistic family assessments of parent’s intellectual functioning, attachment history, personality, their ability to recognise a child’s needs, acknowledge concerns and work in cooperation with professionals.
-Alongside this, we can work with the child/children to assess their intellectual and developmental level, attachment patterns, behaviour, mental health, and explore their views of family functioning.
-Through drawing on a diversity of skills we can provide a holistic family assessment to look at the relationship between parent and child, to inform placement choice, contact arrangements and advise professionals about mental health and therapeutic needs.
+Alongside this, we can work with the child/children to assess their intellectual and developmental level, attachment patterns, behaviour, mental health and explore their views of family functioning.
+By drawing on a diversity of skills, we can provide holistic family assessments to assess the relationship between parent and child, to inform placement choice, contact arrangements and advise professionals about mental health and therapeutic needs.

 This model combines the skills of a broad range of professionals to offer a bespoke assessment that examines in detail the complex interpersonal relationships between family members.
 The principle behind the assessment is that a child cannot be assessed in a vacuum, nor can parents and adults be understood separately from their children, other family members and their history.

 High-Intensity Dynamic, Interactive Process

 The assessment will be social worker led but will incorporate a combination of clinical and/or educational psychologist; child and adolescent psychotherapist, mental health practitioner (adult or child) and social worker (PAMs trained if required).
 It will take place over a six-week period, with a high level of intervention where the family will be observed in their everyday routines and interactions.